shmugoh/sv-dlp/README.md

 - Fully print metadata
     - Date and coords can also be printed too separately
 - Coordinates and short URLs are automatically turned to panorama IDs
 - Short links with a panorama ID (or coordinates aswell)

 A built-in generator is also planned for intensive tasks that the web browser version cannot perform well due to JavaScript's inefficiency.

 ## **Services**
 Service|Status|Notes
 :------|:-----|:----
-Google |100%  |Highest zoom only obtains a portion of the face, but that might be Google's problem.
+Google |100%  |Zoom 5 only obtains a portion of the face, but that might be Google's problem.
-Yandex |91%   |Misc features semi-implemented
+Yandex |99%   |Short Link function does not use the `shortenPath` API call.
+Only crops panorama for one specific resolution.
 Bing   |50%   |Metadata and misc feaures not implemented; [stiching tiles is borked](https://cdn.discordapp.com/attachments/757702072614518905/954514968064196628/0301001312233013.png)
 Baidu  |33%   |**Is in own branch**; metadata and misc features partially implemented; does not get all zooms and faces correctly